ansys/pyansys-dev-guide/doc/source/how-to/releasing.rst

                 twine-token: ${{ secrets.PYANSYS_PYPI_PRIVATE_PAT }}

-.. dropdown:: Using the command line
+.. dropdown:: Use the command line

     Alternatively, instead of command-line tool arguments for Twine, you can use environment variables: